Incorrect streaming setting can cause the following issues:

 • Streaming mode: CBR (Constant bitrate) or Maximum bitrate

-• Bitrate set to a value which is lower than your measured upload speed
+• Bitrate set to a value that is lower than your measured upload speed

 • Keyframe (I-Frame, GOP): 1 - 2 seconds (or equivalent in frames depending of your FPS settings, e.g. 30-60 frames when using 30 FPS)